gaze from support for -q (output suppression) and return status checking

 e get us anything other that dash-initial pattern matches?
 I doubt switching to '-' would really net any real improvement, but I'm just wondering if there is something additional that -e is guarding against that isn't documented in the comments.

-#4 Updated by Jaka Kranjc about 4 years ago
+#4 Updated by Jaka Kranjc over 4 years ago

 What I meant by big installations was anything that would cause xargs to create more than one grep invocation (due to commandline length limits), sometimes causing unwanted return values, as explained above.